DeutscheBahnAG/components/packages/react-icons/README.md

 ## Sizing

 The icons are already exported in the correct size they should be used with.
-The sizes are optimized to be interoperable with other DB components (e.g. icons in buttons) and should not be altered.
+The sizes are optimized to be interoperable with other DB components (e.g., icons in buttons) and should not be altered.

 ## Setting the icon color

 The icons are exported to be displayed in the CSS `currentColor` value, so they will adopt the (text) color of their parent element.
-This ensures that icon colors can also be animated, e.g. for hover effects.
+This ensures that icon colors can also be animated, e.g., for hover effects.
 To set the icon color, simply set the `color` attribute on the parent:

 ```jsx